gaddlord/licman/README.md

 ## Features

+- Plan expenses for budget years
+- Track actual spend for expenses
-- List all expenses with details
+- See overrun for expenses
-- Filter expenses by year using a dropdown
+- Filter expenses by year, organization, category using a dropdown
-- Responsive UI built with Bootstrap
+- Responsive UI built with Bootstrap, Flask
+- Backend built with SQLAlchemy, pymysql, python-dotenv

 ## Prerequisites